Pilot Grants that Take Flight

 Where It All Started

-The NHH-UT Pilot Grant Program was created with a simple goal: get more people connected to nature.
-By offering early-stage funding, the program gives researchers and community partners the space to test new approaches, gather early evidence, and explore how nature can meaningfully support health and well-being.
+The NHH-UT Pilot Grant Program was created with a simple goal: fuel projects that think outside of the box.
+By offering early-stage funding, the program gives researchers, and community partners the space to imagine new approaches, gather early evidence, and explore how nature can support health and well-being.

-Right now, we’re in the thick of it!
-We are currently reviewing finalist proposals for the 2026–2028 cycle and gearing up to announce our next cohort of funded projects in early February.
+After months of refining a RFP and evaluating submitted projects, we are happy to announce that we have chosen a new cohort of pilot grant recipients for the 2026-2028 pilot grant cycle!
 But before we dive into what’s next, we wanted to take a moment to look back.
 Because honestly?
-The impact of these pilot grants has been pretty incredible and it’s important to reflect on all our recipients have accomplished!
+The impact of these pilot grants has been incredible and it’s important to reflect on all our recipients have accomplished!

 A Look Back at Previously Funded Projects

-Over the past several years, NHH-UT pilot grants have supported a wide range of projects, including research studies, community programs, and implementation efforts, all grounded in the relationship between nature and health.
+Over the past several years, NHH-UT pilot grants have supported a wide range of projects, including research studies, community programs, and implementation efforts, all focused on the relationship between nature and health.

-And the reach?
-Hundreds of people across wildly different walks of life, including veterans, college students, older adults, people experiencing homelessness, justice-impacted youth, first-generation scholars, and multigenerational BIPOC families.
+These projects have reached hundreds of people across different walks of life, including veterans, college students, older adults, people experiencing homelessness, justice-impacted youth, first-generation scholars, and multigenerational BIPOC families.
 From forest bathing and nature immersion to outdoor education, arts-based programming, and green space interventions, each project approached nature and health from a unique angle.
 What connected them all was a shared commitment to learning what works, who it works for, and how nature-based approaches can be made more accessible and impactful.

 What Happens After the Pilot Ends?

 One of the most encouraging outcomes of the pilot grant program is what happens after the pilot ends.
 Many projects have continued well beyond their initial funding period.
 Some have secured additional research grants or moved toward larger, more rigorous studies.
 Others have become ongoing programs through institutional partnerships, donor support, or integration into existing services.
 In several cases, pilot funding provided the critical first step toward long-term sustainability.
-This kind of momentum is exactly what our pilot funding is meant to support.
+This is why we are so excited to continue the pilot grant program this year.

 What’s New in the 2026 Pilot Grant Cycle